COOL-cohort/COOL-site/docs/introduction.md

 tags: [welcome]
 ---

+# What is cohort analysis
+# why do we need cohort analysis

 # Introduction to COOL

 Apache COOL is an online cohort analytical processing system that supports various types of data analytics, including cube query, iceberg query and cohort query.
 The objective of COOL is to provide high performance (near real-time) analytical response for emerging data warehouse domain.